MathieuRodri/Chatbot/README.md

 ## Overview
 This GitHub repository contains a Streamlit-based chatbot that interacts with PDF books to answer user queries using the contents of the book.
-It's an innovative approach to extract and utilize information from PDFs for a conversational AI experience.

 ## Features
 - **PDF Processing**: Converts and processes text from PDFs for AI model compatibility.